Vizio TV Blinking Power Light: Fix in Minutes

 I wrote this article as a guide to take you step-by-step through the possible fixes for a blinking power light, and to help you get your Vizio TV working normally again without you having to resort to calling out a technician, or even replacing your TV.

-Power problems are the most usual suspect if your power light is blinking multiple times when you try to turn your Vizio TV on.
+Power problems are the most common suspect if your power light is blinking multiple times when you try to turn your Vizio TV on.

 1. Power Cycle Your Vizio TV